fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 2) The guesser gives up

 Below is an example screen for the guesser after 5 segments have been chosen by the proposer.
-Pretty lousy proposer dont you think ;-)
+Pretty lousy proposer don't you think ;-)

 <img width="474" alt="Screenshot 2021-10-21 at 18 04 30" src="https://user-images.githubusercontent.com/1608263/138315345-89491740-677f-4a93-bdb6-5aa9e6812c56.png">